NOTE: if you’d like to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 Suppose there is a test that never gives a false negative result (if you’ve got it you will test positive) but occasionally gives a false positive result (if you don’t have it, you still might test positive for the disease).
 Let’s suppose the false positive rate is 1%.

-Medical professionals (and patients!) often want to know the probability that a positive-testing patient actually has the disease.
+Medical professionals (and even more so, their patients!) often want to know the probability that a positive-testing patient actually has the disease.
 This quantity is known as the Positive Predictive Value or PPV.
 How can we compute this?

 Stated another way, we want to know the conditional probability of having the disease, given a positive test result: